GalenWong/galenwong.github.io/src/data/blogs/2019-11-22-all-about-tsung/index.md

 traffic cannot be recorded.
 Can you think of why a simple HTTP proxy server cannot use HTTPS?

-Now, you are very excited to hit the endpoint on `localhost:3000` in your browser, and have tsung-recorder to record your complex multipart form POST request.
-But you soon realize that it does not work.
-Any traffic to `localhost` is not recorded by tsung-recorder.
-What is the reason?

 <details>
 <summary>
 Click to see why